How to use (3 steps)

 - Tap Compute to view pH, regions (buffer/equivalence), and the calculation steps.
 Copy URL shares the exact setup.
 The results card below shows the curve and table.

-A weak acid + strong base example is preloaded and calculated automatically so you can see results immediately.
+A weak acid + strong base example is prefilled so you can compute immediately and review the pH summary, curve, and steps together.

 Inputs